uxdxdev/uxdxdev.github.io/content/blog/teaching-tech-tips-and-tricks/index.md

 - Leverage what the student already knows

 If your teaching JavaScript it's likely the student has a technical background, use some technical subject in analogies.
 If a student can relate to the content they are learning they will be more engaged and it will be easier for them to learn.
-Analogies let students use a mental modal they already have and apply it to what they are currently learning.
+Analogies let students use a mental model they already have and apply it to what they are currently learning.
 Innovation!.

 - Guide on the side, not Sage on the stage